Aironfaar/pureRGB/README.md

   - Existing trade NPCs may ask for different pokémon and give you a different one in return.
   - The trades on Cinnabar Island are now only accessible once you become the champion of the Pokémon League.
 In turn, the pokémon you receive in these trades are much more interesting.
   - Six new trades have been introduced to the game, two of which require you to be the champion.
+- Learnsets have been touched: While you shouldn't have to worry anymore about missing moves by evolving at inopportune times, an evolved pokémon now always learns moves later than its previous form would.
+In turn, some evolved pokémon can learn moves that their previous form can't.
+- Some moves have been changed:
+  - Cut: BP 70 -> 60, gives +1 Attack
+  - Dig: BP 80 -> 130, ACC 100 -> 95, PP 10 -> 5
+  - Doubleslap: ACC 85 -> 100
+  - Dragon Rage: 10% chance to make target flinch
+  - Filthy Slam: 20% chance to badly poison the target
+  - Fly: BP 90 -> 130, ACC 100 -> 95, PP 15 -> 5
+  - Guillotine: Type BUG -> NORMAL
+  - Horn Drill: Type NORMAL -> FIGHTING
+  - Pin Missile: BP 18 -> 20
+  - Psybeam: BP 65 -> 75, confusion chance 10% -> 30%
+  - Splash: Type NORMAL -> FLYING, signature move of Gyarados and Level 20+ Magikarp (refer to Move Mystic in Saffron City for details)
+  - Strength: 33% chance for -1 Defense